roo-nju/starter-hugo-academic/content/literatures/example/index.md

 #abstract: "CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)"

 # Summary.
 An optional shortened abstract.
 summary: "Design space exploration has been widely adopted to investigating von-Neumman architectures.
-However, only a few works have attempted to explore the emerging CIM architectures."
+However, only a few works have attempted to model and explore the emerging CIM architectures."

 #tags: []